-A load constraint with document rules ensures that only work items from matching documents are displayed in the sheet:
+A load constraint with document rules filters the initial data query so that only work items residing in matching documents appear in the sheet:

 domainModelTypes: